william-abboud/spotify-react-clone/README.md

 ---

-## This is an example React application for teaching React
+## This is an example React application for teaching React in my React & Redux course(In development...)

+### Features

+---

+- Mobile First